giulianopz/newscanoe/README.md

 Once loaded, feeds are cached in the directory `$XDG_CACHE_HOME/newscanoe` or `$HOME/.cache/newscanoe`.

-Currently, the app uses just the black and white colours (+ few other colors as feedbacks to user actions) to highlight the different UI components.
+Currently, the app uses just the black and white colours to highlight the different UI components.

 ### Keybindings